 If you have an existing site created with a prior version, you'll need to upgrade and (most likely) apply code modifications.
 Follow this two step process:

-- For each version included in your upgrade, follow the "Code Modifications" section of the specific version's Release Notes:
+- For each version included in your upgrade, follow the "Code Modifications" section or "Upgrade Guide" of the specific version's Release Notes:

-- The upgrade to the latest version.
+- Then upgrade to the latest version.
 Run the command:

 yarn redwood upgrade